chipbk10/leetcodeSwift/LeetcodeSwift/Talk/README.md

 ### Array
 - maintain an array to record (or keep track of) the `occurrence` or the `frequency` of the character
 - maintain an array sorted in non-decreasing (ascending) order of something
+- iterate over the array
+- scan the array from the right side

 ### Time Complexity
 - `O(n * logn)`: a big O of n times log of n operations (or time complexity algorithm)